Learn to DJ – The complete beginners guide!

 Although the mid-range units are more capable, the cheaper entry-level models are built well and offer enough features to last a beginner long into their progression.
 There’s never really been a better time to learn to DJ!

-A typical professional DJ booth will be equipped with a stand-alone mixer and at least two media players, most typically Pioneer DJ CDJ units.
-This type of setup can easily be in excess of £6,000.
+A typical professional DJ booth will be equipped with a stand-alone mixer and at least two media players, generally Pioneer CDJs.
+This type of setup can easily cost more than £6,000.

 Professional DJ Set Up

-The premium cost of professional equipment is why many DJs will stick to using a controller or all-in-one unit.
-Currently, the most popular all-in-ones are the Pioneer DJ XDJ-XZ and XDJ-RX3
+Many DJs will stick to using a controller or all-in-one unit because of the premium cost of professional equipment.
+Currently, the most popular all-in-ones are the Pioneer DJ XDJ-XZ and XDJ-RX3.
+However, most beginners will be fine with a controller such as a Pioneer DDJ-200 or FLX4.

 Speakers range in cost from £150 for a pair of capable studio monitors right through to £1,000s for a PA system